amplience/dc-extension-globallink-dashboard/docs/USAGE.md

 With the translation complete, you should now also be able to find localized and translated copies of your content item(s) in the appropriate repositories for each language translated.

 ![](./images/content-translated.png)

+### Updating source content and retranslating

+The first time a content item is translated, localized versions of the content item will be created from the source locale, and the translation will be applied on top.
+However, you are also allowed to iterate on content and retranslate as needed, though some simple rules need to be considered:

+- Re-submitting content for translation and applying will update _all_ fields based on the item with the source locale, then apply the new translation on top.
+  - Fields not submitted for translation will be copied from the source locale.
+  - Fields submitted for translation will obviously be translated again, and may change.
+  - _No changes to the target locale made manually will persist._
+- Changes to the content item for the source locale will _not_ automatically persist to the other locales, even if those fields are not to be translated.
+  - To persist changes, either copy the changes manually to each locale of the item, or _resubmit_ the item for translation.
+    - When the new submission is applied, the new base values will be copied with the new translation applied on top.
+  - It's recommended that you minimize the number of changes to content items that are localized to avoid extra work.
+Try to get non-localized properties like styling and image links finalized before submitting for translation.